ETCBC/targum/README.md

 # The ETCBC Targum Corpus
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.21925395.svg)](https://doi.org/10.5281/zenodo.21925395) [![License: MIT](https://img.shields.io/badge/License-MIT-lightgrey.svg)](https://opensource.org/license/mit)

 This repository contains [Text-Fabric](https://annotation.github.io/text-fabric/tf/) representations of Jewish Aramaic translations of the Hebrew Bible, known collectively as Targums or Targummim (sing.
 'Targum').
-The datasets contain linguistic annotations in accordance with other Text-Fabric datasets such as the [BHSA](https://github.com/ETCBC/bhsa), [Samaritan Pentateuch](https://github.com/DT-UCPH/sp), and [Peshitta](https://github.com/etcbc/syriac), as developed or maintained by the [Eep Talstra Centre for Bible and Computer](https://etcbc.nl/), [Vrije Universiteit Amsterdam](https://vu.nl/en).
+The datasets contain linguistic annotations in accordance with other Text-Fabric datasets such as the [BHSA](https://github.com/ETCBC/bhsa) as maintained by the [Eep Talstra Centre for Bible and Computer](https://etcbc.nl/), as well as the [Samaritan Pentateuch](https://github.com/DT-UCPH/sp) and [Peshitta](https://github.com/etcbc/syriac) as  maintained by the [CACCT project](https://github.com/CACCHT).

 PostgreSQL and XML datasets are included as well, in addition to Extract-Transform-Load (ETL) pipelines to convert from SQL to XML to Text-Fabric.